Learning Radio Resource Management in 5G Networks: Framework, Opportunities and Challenges: Learning algorithmic framework

 \subsection{RRM trainer design}

-Figure~\ref{fig:2a} shows a systemization of the functional blocks of the trainer.
-Each agent comprises a functional RRM module wherein the latest generated policies for one or more RRM functionalities controlled by the agent are maintained.
-A training module is used to generate or update the RRM policies based on the general-purpose training algorithm described next.

-To derive RRM policies at the trainer, we adopt a Q-learning approach \cite{Wat:89}- an attractive RL algorithm- which aims at learning an action-value function (i.e., the Q-function) to estimate a long-term reward.

-Given a policy $\pi$, the Q-function is the expected utility of taking an action $a$ in a given state $s$ and following the policy $\pi$ afterwards.
-That is

-where $\gamma\in[0,1)$ is a discounting factor causing the value of rewards to decay exponentially over time, thus making the optimization horizon finite.
-While small values of $\gamma$ adjust the preference for short-term rewards, larger values allows to optimize for longer-term rewards thus improving the KPIs of the system.
+A common reinforcement learning approach for control problems is to learn an action-value function, e.g. the Q-function, to estimate the long-term reward of a state-action pair.
+Thus, for a given a policy $\pi$, the Q-function seen by an agent in a state $s$ at time $t$, taking the action $a$, and thereafter following policy $\pi$, is defined as the expected sum of the discounted future rewards

+where $R$ denotes a reward function, dependent on both state and action, and $\gamma\in[0,1)$ is a discounting factor used to adjust the preference for immediate reward\footnote{We follow the notation in~\cite{SuB:98} and remark the difference between random variables and their instantiations with capital letters and lower letters, respectively.
+Thus, the state, action, and reward are denoted by $S$, $A$, and $R$, respectively, their possible values by $s$, $a$, and $r$.
+We also use subscript $t$ to indicate a time step $t$ and a superscript $'$ to indicate a successor state or action.}.
+Connecting the reward to the KPIs of the system allows to optimize the system performance over a shorter ($\gamma\rightarrow 0$) or longer ($\gamma\rightarrow 1$) horizon.

 Maximizing the long-term reward is equivalent to searching a policy that maximizes the Q-function.
-Given a proper definition of the state, most control problems (including those arising in RRM) can be modeled as Markov decision processes, where the optimum Q-function can be found by solving the Bellman equation~\cite{SuB:98}:
+When the control problem can be modeled as Markov decision process, the optimal Q-function satisfies the Bellman optimality equation~\cite{SuB:98}

-Contrary to the traditional approach of relying on prohibitively large lookup tables of Q-values associated with each state-action pair (see, e.g., \cite{GaG:10, BeN:10, MFO:13}), we apply Q-learning via a functional approximation of the Q-function~\cite{SuB:98} to efficiently deal with high dimensionality issues of RRM problems (cf. Section~\ref{sec:challenge}).
-Specifically, instead of updating the Q-values found at individual entries of the lookup table, the parameters of a functional approximation are optimized so as to minimize the error between the predicted Q-value $Q(s_t,a_t)$ and the target Q-value $r_{t+1} +\gamma \;\underset{a_{t+1}}{\max} \;Q(s_{t+1},a_{t+1}) $.
-This design choice enables a better generalization across states, including previously unseen states, thereby accelerating the learning.

-Although different functional approximators, e.g., ANNs, decision forests, etc., are suitable for the proposed learning framework, we design the training algorithm based on ANNs due to their excellent generalization capabilities which makes them an effective choice for non-linear function approximation.